jasonwee/courses/nd064/metrics_dashboard/README.md

 Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

 ### error rate
+* http requests exceptions by container
+* jaeger traces by container
-* error percentage per second
+* error response rate per second
-* number of errors per second
+* success response rate per second
 ### server/service uptime available for client access
+* frontend service uptime
+* backend service uptime
-* uptime
+* trial service uptime
-* number of instances
-* requests success/failure
 ### http server error, example 5xx not available.
-* number of requests per second
-* number of traces per second
+* frontend http 4xx and 5xx
+* backend http 4xx and 5xx
 * number of successful/failure requests per second
 ### amount of traffic that webserver able to process before error start to appear.
 * average response time